FACN3/w8_research_templating/README.md

 ###### [Read More Here](https://medium.freecodecamp.org/whatexactlyisclientsiderenderingandhowsitdifferentfromserversiderenderingbd5c786b340d)

-## What problems do templating languages solve?
+## When is it useful to use templating engine/language?
 You should use a JavaScript templating engine like Handlebars.js when: